Microsoft · DP-420

 Compared to the broader AZ-204 (Azure Developer Associate), DP-420 demonstrates deep, focused expertise in a specific high-value technology—making it particularly compelling on a resume for organizations heavily invested in the Azure data platform.
 The certification is recognized globally and renewable annually at no cost, ensuring that credential holders remain current with platform evolution.
 It also pairs well with certifications such as DP-203 (Azure Data Engineer Associate) for professionals who straddle application development and data engineering responsibilities.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 677 questions.

 Explanation